Iterative Distillation for Better Uncertainty Estimates in Multitask Emotion Recognition: Results

-\textbf{Teacher-Student training}.
-We trained our teacher models and student models using our proposed algorithm (Figure \ref{fig:diagram}).
-The total emotion metrics for both the teachers and students in multiple generations are shown in Figure \ref{fig:total_emotion}.
-Our first finding is that ensembles always outperform single models on the total emotion metric.
-As we increased the number of generations, the performance gap between the single models and ensembles became smaller.
-This is probably because the predictions variations become smaller and smaller after generations of self-distillation.
 Our second finding on the results of EMENet-V is that the emotion performance does not increase monotonically as the number of generations increases.
 This is consistent with \cite{mobahi2020self}, where they interpreted increasing generations of self-distillation as amplifying regularization.
-The best number of generations for EMENet-V is $3$.
-Larger number of generations puts too much regularization, thus leads to worse performance on the validation set.
-We did not find the same phenomenon in the results of EMENet-VA, probably because the total number of generations for EMENet-VA was not large enough.
-We evaluated some of our models on the test set of the Aff-wild2.
+The best number of generations for EMENet-V was three.
+More generations added too much regularization, leading to poorer performance on the validation set.
+We found the same phenomenon in the results of EMENet-VA.
+The best number of generations was also three.
+We evaluated our models on the test set of the Aff-wild2.
 The results are listed in Table \ref{tab:test_res}.
-The visual-audio models always have better performance than visual models with slightly larger computation cost.
+The visual-audio models always have better performance than visual models, although with slightly larger computation cost.